PWALLE/cherry-port-fried-folio/yee-old-yasl-compiler/README.md

 <p>I completed this on a PC lab computer using Visual Studio.
-It does not compile on Unix due to a library issue, but it should illustrate my coding abilities from my undergraduate years.</p>
+It does not compile on Unix due to a library issue, but it should illustrate my coding abilities from my undergraduate years. ~PWALLE</p>